Clojure2D/clojure2d-examples/README.md

 * ex46 - distributions
 * ex47 - nebula (https://generateme.wordpress.com/2018/10/24/smooth-rendering-log-density-mapping/)
 * ex48 - visualization of reconstruction filters used in log density renderer
-* ex49 - archimedian spiral with an oscillating radius
+* ex49 - archimedian spiral with an oscillating radius by @jakeashdown
 * ex50 - grid visualization
 * ex51 - image on grid
 * ~~ex52 - Machine Learning algorithms used to glitch image~~ ML Classification removed from `fastmath`